ravveni/lists/README.md

-# lists
+# Lists
-miscellaneous plain text lists for random generation/reference purposes.
+Miscellaneous plain text lists for random generation/reference purposes.

-use `utils.py` for any bulk editing/data parsing tasks.
+Use `utils.py` for any bulk editing/data parsing tasks.

-compiled from various gists/sites. most are consolidated from [CopyLists.com](https://copylists.com/)
+Compiled from various gists/sites. most are consolidated from [CopyLists.com](https://copylists.com/)